3 Tips to Improve Your Quality of Sleep

-Getting a good night’s sleep is becoming harder to achieve for many adults.
-Not only are adults not getting enough sleep, but they’re also not getting enough quality sleep.
-Many find themselves tossing and turning or waking up several times in the middle of the night – affecting not only their energy levels the next day, but their overall health.
+Getting a good night’s sleep is becoming harder to achieve for so many of us.
+Not only are millions of adults not getting enough sleep, but they’re also not getting enough quality sleep.
+We often find ourselves tossing and turning, or waking up several times in the middle of the night.
+This compromises more than just energy levels, but our overall health.

-Suppressed Melatonin Levels – Melatonin is a hormone produced naturally in your body that controls your sleep cycles.
+- Suppressed Melatonin Levels – Melatonin is a hormone produced naturally in your body that controls your sleep cycles.
 It begins to naturally release in your body in the evening as the sun begins to set.
 This process is mostly regulated by your body’s circadian rhythm and exposure to light.
-The problem that many are facing currently is over exposure to artificial lighting.
+One major problem that a lot of us face is over exposure to artificial lighting.
 Artificial lighting suppresses melatonin levels which then makes it difficult for your body to know it’s time to go to sleep.
 The biggest artificial light culprit is blue light.
 Blue light is something everyone is exposed to daily.
 However, where overexposure becomes a problem is with artificial blue light from electronic devices.
 By keeping lights on, especially from TV and mobile screens, we are suppressing melatonin from doing its job.

-Your Endocannabinoid System – The endocannabinoid system is a physiological system found in your body that is made up of a network of receptors that help regulate a variety of functions including sleep, hunger, mood, and immune function.
+- Your Endocannabinoid System – The endocannabinoid system is a physiological system found in your body that is made up of a network of receptors that help regulate a variety of functions including sleep, hunger, mood, and immune function.
 These receptors help to maintain a sense of homeostasis in the body.
-When your endocannabinoid system is not functioning properly, it can effect the quality of your sleep.
+When your endocannabinoid system is not functioning properly, and receptors are interacting with systems in your body, it can drastically affect the quality of your sleep.

 - Routine & Regularity – Start by establishing consistent sleep and wake schedules, even on weekends.
 Create a regular, relaxing bedtime routine such as soaking in a hot bath or listening to soothing music – begin an hour or more before the time you expect to fall asleep.
 Create a sleep-conducive environment that is dark, quiet, comfortable and cool.

 - Avoid Alcohol & Caffeine – The over consumption of alcohol and caffeine has often been tied to poor sleeping patterns.
-Caffeine molecules have the ability to block adenosine, a neurotransmitter that supports the sleep-wake cycle, and interfere with brain receptors that regulate sleep.
-It’s recommended that you avoid caffeine 6 hrs before you plan to go to sleep.
-Likewise, alcohol consumption has been found to interrupt your circadian rhythm and even block REM sleep.
+Caffeine molecules can potentially block adenosine, a neurotransmitter that supports the sleep-wake cycle, and in so doing, interfere with brain receptors that regulate sleep.
+We should all avoid caffeine about 6 hrs before we plan to go to sleep.
+Likewise, alcohol consumption has been found to interrupt our circadian rhythm and even block REM sleep.

-- Provide your Endocannabinoid System with cannabinoids – Cannabinoids from hemp plants have been found to promote the positive interactions within the endocannabinoid system needed to support the natural pathways of the body – including the regulation of sleep.
-Receptors found on the endocannabinoid system are able to bind with cannabinoids to support areas in the body that affect your sleep.
+- Provide your Endocannabinoid System with cannabinoids – Cannabinoids from hemp plants have been found to promote the positive interactions within the endocannabinoid system required to support the natural pathways of the body – including the regulation of sleep.
+Receptors found on the endocannabinoid system are able to bind with cannabinoids to support areas in the body that affect your sleep quality and depth.